FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/more_efficient_udfs_with_pyspark.md

 tags: spark, python, big data
 authors: Florian Wilhelm
 status: draft
+summary: With the release of Spark 2.3 implementing user defined functions with PySpark became a lot easier and faster.
+Unfortunately, there are still some rough edges when it comes to complex data types that need to be worked around.
 ---

 Some time has passed since my blog post on [Efficient UD(A)Fs with PySpark]({filename}/posts/efficient_udfs_with_pyspark.md) which demonstrated how to define *User-Defined Aggregation Function* (UDAF) with [PySpark][] 2.1 that allow you to use [Pandas][].
 Meanwhile, things got a lot easier with the release of Spark 2.3 which provides the [pandas_udf][] decorator.
 This decorator gives you the same functionality as our custom `pandas_udaf` in the former post but performs much faster if [Apache Arrow][] is activated. *Nice, so life is good now?
 No more workarounds!?
 Well, almost...*